Fraction Calculator

 c) Write a previous answer (new numerator 9) over the denominator 8.

-Multiply both numerators and denominators.
-Result fraction keep to lowest possible denominator GCD(144, 40) = 8.
+Multiply both numerators and both denominators.
+Then simplify the resulting fraction to its lowest terms GCD(144, 40) = 8.
 In the following intermediate step, cancel by a common factor of 8 gives 18/5.

 In other words, sixteen fifths multiplied by nine eighths equals eighteen fifths.